 Your child’s Multi Element Plan MEP will be regularly reviewed.
 All reports and advice on your child will be shared with you.

-Any Pupil receiving support or who has a disability will be placed on the SEND Register.
-This may be only for a short period of time, but is reviewed regularly.
+Any pupil receiving support or who has a disability will be placed on the SEND Register.
+This may be only for a short period of time, and is reviewed regularly.

-If it is felt that the child needs more support then an Education Health Care Plan can be applied for.
+If it is felt that, the child needs more support then an Education, Health and Social Care Plan EHCP) can be applied for.
 Parents and pupils are part of the application process.
 If the application is accepted, an Education Health Care Plan (EHCP) will be written, explaining what provision is to be put in by school and outcomes expected.